Treedy2020/TransNet/README.md

 Thanks two open source works, CRNet and CLNet, that build on work above and advance the CSI feedback problem in DL, you can find their related work in [Github-Python-PyTorch CRNet](https://github.com/Kylin9511/CRNet) and [Github-Python-PyTorch CLNet](https://github.com/SIJIEJI/CLNet)

+Thanks  the Github project members for the open source [Transformer tutorial] (https://github.com/datawhalechina/Learn-NLP-with-Transformers) , our base model for TransNet is based on their work.